superdesk/web-publisher/docs/manual/getting_started/superdesk-superdesk-publisher-setup.rst

 How to Configure Superdesk Publisher with Superdesk?
 ----------------------------------------------------

-Now, that the Superdesk and Superdesk Publisher applications are installed, it is possible to enable Superdesk Publisher Component inside the Superdesk UI.
+Now that the Superdesk and Superdesk Publisher applications are installed, it is possible to enable Superdesk Publisher Component inside the Superdesk UI.

-Superdesk Publisher Component is a JavaScript component that is a separate dependency and can be included into the Superdesk in order to manage Superdesk Publisher application.
+Superdesk Publisher Component is a JavaScript component that is a separate dependency and can be included in Superdesk in order to manage Superdesk Publisher application.

 The source code of this component can be found at `GitHub`_.